Arithmetic

 CoefficientList(poly, var)

-Return the list of coefficients of the polynomial poly with respect to the variable var, ordered from lowest to highest degree.
+Return the list of coefficients of the polynomial poly with respect to the variable var, ordered from highest to lowest degree.

 ["CoefficientList", ["Add", ["Power", "x", 3], ["Multiply", 2, "x"], 1], "x"]